 Acting Preschool Director

 Jenny Minor holds a Bachelor’s degree in French (with a minor in Business Administration) and a Master’s degree in Education.
 Mrs. Minor taught middle school French in Oklahoma, ESL in the country of Morocco, and middle school History and Math in Alabama.
 She has also worked as the Church Business Manager for a large Lutheran Church in Missouri.
-Mrs. Minor and her husband have been married for 20 years, and have two beautiful daughters.
-Mrs. Minor is a proud Air Force Spouse who has happily followed her husband around the United States and Morocco.
+Ms. Minor has two beautiful daughters.